jgollhardt/frstack/ansible/README.md

 ### Ansible Notes

-The install is split into two top level playbooks.
-The first playbook (vagrant.xml) primes the environment required for the main ForgeRock playbook (frstack.yml).
-Over time there will be an aws.yml playbook, a gce.yml, and so on.

-The first playbook is responsible for installing a few base O/S packages and for create the "fr" forgerock user under which the products will be installed.

-The second playbook "frstack.yml" does most of the heavy lifting and completes the install.
+The frstack is the main playbook and does most of the heavy lifting.
-The frstack.yml should be generic enough to run on any environment.
-This playbook is included from vagrant.yml .

 There is a work-in-progress playbook called ```fr_optional.yml``` which is where optional software and configuration will go.